 - Do not hammer tacks or nails into the electrical cord when hanging lights.
 Instead, use clips to safely attach lights to the house.

 - Use heavy-duty extension cords, and only use cords outdoors if they are designated for outdoor use.
 Avoid overloading extension cords by using no more than three sets of standard lights per cord.

-- If possible, outdoor lights and inflatable decorations should be plugged into circuits protected by ground fault circuit interrupters (GFCI).
+- Outdoor lights and inflatable decorations should be plugged into circuits protected by ground fault circuit interrupters (GFCI).
 GFCIs help prevent electric shock by breaking the circuit when differences in the currents of hot and neutral wires occur.